gdanezis/PET-Exercises/Lab01Basics/README.md

 - Note that the neutral element `(infinity)` is encoded in `(x, y)` coordinates as `(None, None)`.
 Make sure you handle this input correctly.
 Do you also output it correctly?

-## TASK 4 â€“ Standard ECDSA signatures
+## TASK 4 -- Standard ECDSA signatures
 > - Implement a key / param generation
 > - Implement ECDSA signature using `petlib.ecdsa`
 > - Implement ECDSA signature verification using `petlib.ecdsa`